Energy-consistent Petrov-Galerkin time discretization of port-Hamiltonian systems: Abstract

 \section{Abstract}

 For a general class of nonlinear port-Hamiltonian systems we develop a high-order time discretization scheme with certain structure preservation properties.
-The possibly infinite-dimensional system under consideration possesses a Hamiltonian function, which represents an energy in the system and is conserved or dissipated along solutions.
+The finite or infinite-dimensional system under consideration possesses a Hamiltonian function, which represents an energy in the system and is conserved or dissipated along solutions.
+For infinite-dimensional systems this structure is preserved under suitable Galerkin discretization in space.
 The numerical scheme is energy-consistent in the sense that the Hamiltonian of the approximate solutions at time grid points behaves accordingly.
 This structure preservation property is achieved by specific design of a continuous Petrov--Galerkin (cPG) method in time.
 It coincides with standard cPG methods in special cases, in which the latter are energy-consistent.
 Examples of port-Hamiltonian ODEs and PDEs are presented to visualize the framework.
 In numerical experiments the energy consistency is verified and the convergence behavior is investigated.

 \subjclass[2020]{ 35K55, 37L65, 37K58, 65J08, 65J15, 65L60, 65M60, 65P10 }

 \keywords{port-Hamiltonian system, Hamiltonian system, gradient system, energy conserving, structure preservation, Petrov-Galerkin}